 - Abstract Reasoning: Assesses the use of convergent and divergent thinking to infer relationships from information.

 - Situational Judgement: Measures the capacity to understand real world situations and to identify critical factors and appropriate behaviour in dealing with them.

 The UKCAT does not test any curriculum or science knowledge.

 When do I take the UKCAT?

-In 2017 tests are available from early July to the 3rd October, with registration closing on the 19th September.
+In 2018 tests are available from early May to early October, with registration closing on the 18 September 2018.
 You can find out more here.

 How do Admissions Tutors use the UKCAT results and what score do I need to achieve?